 You don’t have to live with unwanted guests in your chimney.
 At Lords Chimney we can help you make sure your chimney is working as it should while keeping out unwanted guests.
 Call us today to schedule an inspection and keep those critters away.

 Sick of birds setting up camp in your flue?
 Are squirrels and other critters scrambling throughout your chimney?
-Stressed about water-relatedmasonry chimney with new crown masonry damages this fall?
+Stressed about water-related masonry damages this fall?
 An easy way to resolve all of these worries is to invest in a high-quality, sturdy chimney cap and to have our team of professionals install it for you.

 Not sure where your current cap stands or whether or not it’s actually being effective?
 We’re here to help.
 Learn more about chimney cap basics below, then reach out to our crew with any questions.
 We’re always eager to lend a hand and keep our customers safer, more knowledgeable, and completely prepared for it all.